 Students should consider Art and Design if they are considering any career in the textiles and wider creative industry.
 These include, but are not limited to fashion design, textile design, textile production, illustration, graphic design, theatre design, film production, magazine publishing, book publishing, journalism, product design, animation, interior design and fine art.
 Art and Design: Textiles is also a course that encourages students to think in different ways - often making them able to deal with different situations in a more creative way and is, therefore a highly suitable course for most career paths.

 OPTION SUBJECT

-BTEC Level 2 First Award Sport
+BTEC Technical award Level 1/2 SPORT

 COURSE CONTACT: MRS L TAYLOR-STUPPLE - LEARNING MANAGER

 COURSE CONTENT

-The course consists of four units, three compulsory and one optional.
+The course consists of three units:

-Compulsory units are: